rscioli1985/RAFAi/README.md

 ./scripts/bootstrapping/run-seeds.sh
   - Bootstraps the database (containers + migrations) and creates the admin@goanalog.com user/org.

+Render Secrets Templates:
+./scripts/render-secrets.sh
+  - Copies `infra/secrets/templates/*.yaml` into your `$SECRETS_DIR` (defaults to `.secrets/`).
+Update the generated files with real Reddit/LLM credentials referenced by `.env`.

 Run Airflow Orchestrator:
 ./scripts/run-airflow.sh
   - Builds the Airflow container image, launches the scheduler/webserver (http://localhost:8080) plus the reconciliation worker, and keeps DAGs in sync with the repo source.
 Copy `infra/airflow/.env.example` → `infra/airflow/.env` first to set secrets/DB overrides.
 Pass `--down` to stop and remove the stack.